Explore Ireland

 Food Type: American

 This loud and busy restaurant has been a much-loved eatery with Dublin's locals for over 20 years.
 The menu serves old favourites such as burgers, pasta, steaks and salads, appealing to just about everyone.
-This quirky restaurant, where orders are clipped to a wire before being whizzed off to the kitchen, is known as the place where Sinead O'Connor used to wait tables.
-Open daily from 11.30am until late.

 Yamamori Noodles

-Address: 71 - 72 S. Great George's St Dublin
+Address: 71 - 72 S. Great Georges St Dublin

 Food Type: Japanese

-Popular at lunchtime, Yamamori Noodles has a casual yet lively atmosphere with an exciting menu to boot.
-Prices range from bargain to complete over indulgence and meals like chile chicken ramen or the yamamori yaki soba with its mound of wok-fried noodles piled high with prawns, squid, chicken, and roast pork won't break the bank.
-Open daily for lunch and dinner.
-Reservations only for parties of four or more.
+Yamamori Noodles has a casual but lively atmosphere with an exciting menu.
+It's popular at lunchtime, and prices range from bargain to complete over-indulgence.
+Guest who don't want to break the bank should go for meals like chile chicken ramen or the with its mound of wok-fried noodles piled high with prawns, squid, chicken, and roast pork.

 Yamamori Sushi